 A Brief History of Kerosene and Paraffin

 The history of these fuels dates back to the mid-19th century.
 The name “kerosene” originates from the Greek word *keros*, meaning wax, as early versions were derived from coal tar and shale oils before petroleum took over as the main source.
 Meanwhile, paraffin wax, another form of paraffin, became popular for candles, lubricants, and even crayons.
+In many regions, kerosene and paraffin are treated as synonyms, which can lead to confusion.
+For example:- In the UK, “paraffin” is the term often used for what Americans would call “kerosene.”

 - Globally, kerosene is more recognised, particularly in industrial and aviation sectors.